swrlab/swrlab/README.md

+## SWR Radiohub Docs
+by **SWR audio lab**

-# swr-radiohub-docs
+# hello world

-Radiohub is the core API service by SWR audio lab to provide metadata to internal and external services.
+SWR Radiohub is the core API service by SWR audio lab to provide metadata to internal and external services.
 This repository includes the dynamic web rendering of the openapi files.

 For questions or problems, please open an issue here or contact lab@swr.de.